SIMMORSAL/Vextra/ShopPage.md

   - drunk night
 - Minimal work required for backend and CMS integration.
 - Detailed ReadMe.md file that explains how you can setup your project.
 - Very Detailed Rich Page that explains how you can build your own page.
-You can check it out [from this link](https://mitra-portfolio.vercel.app/portfolio/rich-content-handbook)
+You can check it out [Vextra.vercel.app/portfolio/rich-content-handbook](https://vextra.vercel.app/portfolio/rich-content-handbook)

 Take this as a base to build your own world. \